AGENDA

 As extreme weather events intensify utilities are investing more in grid resilience measures to prevent, withstand, and recover from disruptions.
 This session explores how utilities and regulators can assess individual investments in the context of affordability, ensuring they align with system risk, balance other priorities, and account for lifecycle costs.
 Is there a common framework we can develop to quantify the benefits of resilience projects—such as avoided outages, faster restoration, and reduced customer harm—and how can planning tools help target high-risk areas and guide strategic grid hardening decisions?

-Dan Nuñez: Senior Director Wildfire Mitigation Risk Management, Filsinger Energy Partners
+Dan Nuñez: Senior Director, Wildfire Mitigation Risk Management, Filsinger Energy Partners

 Mish Thadani: CEO, Rhizome